The Top 25 D-I Men’s Players in 2023

 So who are the best players in the division right now?
 To try to clear away as much of the white noise created by circumstance as possible and get to the heart of each individual’s value and contribution, we asked a diverse group of twelve members of our coverage team, as well as an anonymous group of elite players, and new this year, coaches, to weigh in on the following prompt:

-If you were starting a club team today with the singular goal of winning a theoretical College Championship, how would you rank the players within the division?
+If you were starting a college team today with the singular goal of winning a theoretical College Championship, how would you rank the players within the division?
 You aren’t building a team of all of your selections, so don’t worry about how the players complement each other.
 Consider each pick the first pick of a team, drafting in order, only you can’t pick the players you’ve already ranked above.
 All players who were on a 2023 D-I College men’s division roster of a team that reached Regionals are eligible to be drafted.
 With regards to injuries an absences, we will include all rostered players unless there is confirmation a player will not be competing, or would not be able to compete, at Nationals.

 In order to improve how representative our rankings are of the opinions of our voters, we each listed out our top 35 players — up from a cap of 25 in past years — to iron out some of the gradations on the fringes and then combined our lists to create a composite ranking.
 In addition, we included the ballots of a few anonymous participants from different regions.
 We used a weighted scoring system for votes, with Participants’ Ballots counting as 60% of the value of Staff Ballots.1